ajkluber/model_builder/README.md

 Created: November 2013
 Author: Alexander Kluber

-Software for doing multiscale modeling in Dr. Cecilia Clementi's research group at Rice University.
+Software for doing multiscale modeling in the Clementi Lab at Rice University.

 Purpose:
 --------
 The purpose of this software is to make multiscale, combining coarse-grain and all-atom approaches, modeling easier.
 The intention is that model_builder will become a useful toolset for Clementi group members.
 It is intended to be used with a complementary module, project_tools, which runs simulations and